 “Share The Word Project” is an on-going global art project by Seb Toussaint.

-To this day, “Share The Word Project” has taken place in Indonesia, the Philippines, Nepal, India, France, Iraq, Egypt, Ethiopia, Kenya, Niger, Colombia and Brazil.
-Seb Toussaint has painted a total of 146 different murals with words in many different scripts and languages.
-“Peace”, “Love”, “Unity” and “Freedom” have been the most chosen words worldwide, but people have also expressed words that are very specific to their culture or religion.
-The only words which Seb Toussaint refuses to paint are names of politicians or political parties, as well as words which could be seen as commercials.
+To this day, “Share The Word Project” has taken place in Indonesia, the Philippines, Nepal, India, France, Iraq, Egypt, Ethiopia, Kenya, Niger, Colombia, Brazil and Palestine.
+Seb Toussaint has painted more than 150 different murals with words in many different scripts and languages.

 Mariscal Sucre, Bogota, Colombia